Vehicle registration plates of the Philippines: Plate number dimensions and typefaces

 The current license plates for four-wheeled vehicles measure 390 mm wide and 140 mm high, while motorcycle plates released since 2020 measure 235 mm wide and 135 mm high.
 The characters are stamped on an aluminum plate and coated with reflective paint.
 In 2018, the Land Transportation Office adopted FE-Schrift as the official typeface for license plates because its characters are designed to be difficult to alter.
-Plates issued since 2018 no longer display a separate region code.
+Plates issued since 2018 no longer display a separate region code (as that can be already inferred from the first two characters of plate number, and for diplomatic vehicles above 1000 the first three for the entity it was assigned to).

 Before 1981, the Philippines used the North American standard measuring 300 x 150 mm for cars and trucks.

 Registration area prefixes

-When the new plate design was introduced in 2018, all virtual and temporary plates issued from July 2016 to December 2017 under the 2014 series were updated to use the new alphabetical designation.
-In the current system, the first letter of the plate number indicates the region of registration.
-The letter S is reserved for government-owned vehicles.
+When the revised plate design was introduced in 2018, virtual and temporary plates issued from July 2016 to December 2017 under the 2014 series were updated to use the new alphabetical designation.